TomHarrop/tomharrop.github.io/resume.md

 ### Selected scientific presentations

+*Comparative genomics of sexual and asexual parasitoid wasps from the Microctonus genus*. **Poster presentation** at the 7^th^ meeting of the European Society for Evolutionary Developmental Biology, Galway, Ireland, 2018.

 *Genomics of a weevil pest and its parasitoid biocontrol agent*. **Poster presentation** at the Annual Conference of the Genetics Society of Australasia (GSA) with the New Zealand Society for Biochemistry and Molecular Biology (NZSBMB), Dunedin, New Zealand, 2017.

-De novo *sequencing of Argentine stem weevil and its parasitoid wasp biocontrol agent*. **Poster presentation** at the 10^th^ Annual Arthropod Genomics Symposium, Notre Dame University, South Bend, U.S.A.
+De novo *sequencing of Argentine stem weevil and its parasitoid wasp biocontrol agent*. **Poster presentation** at the 10^th^ Annual Arthropod Genomics Symposium, Notre Dame University, South Bend, U.S.A., 2017.

 *Sequencing and community annotation of the* Vespula vulgaris *genome*. **Oral presentation** at the Entomological Society of NZ Conference, Wellington, New Zealand, 2017.